djh1997/proj324/docs/index.md

 [pc case](https://www.youtube.com/watch?v=E5d7ynJXiZc)

-I saw this pc case and got the idea for reactive sun glasses while I was researching to see if this had already been done I found theses.
+I saw this pc case and got the idea for reactive sunglasses while I was researching to see if this had already been done I found theses.

 [indie-go-go](https://www.indiegogo.com/projects/ctrl-one-the-smartest-lcd-tint-changing-glasses-smart#/)

 [ctrl-eyewear](http://www.ctrl-eyewear.com/)

-Which start down the path I would like to take but are binary and I would like different levels of tinting and active shading.
+This product starts down the path I would like to take but are binary and I would like different levels of tinting and active shading.

 ## Plan

-The product's above, along with Paul Davey's lectures last year inspired my idea.
+The products above, along with Paul Davey's lectures last year inspired my idea.

 The plan is to use two LCD's with the backlight removed, to create dimmable panels in front of the users eyes.
 Then eventually I will add a camera to make point control which will block bright spots such as projectors and the sun, and dim them to reduce squinting.